Business Management with a Professional Placement Year (MSc)

 The business of changing the world is ours.

 Our MSc in Business Management starts with you.
 Whatever your background, we’ll bring you up to speed on the latest research and practice in business management, across core areas like marketing, strategy, finance, logistics, economics and human resources.

 Our experts will help you explore key management skills so that you have the competitive edge to launch a successful management career.
 They’ll use internationally recognised research to share essential insights into the world of business and beyond.
 This research-led teaching will help you evaluate the social, economic and environmental implications of management decision making in a range of sectoral and international contexts.

-Year two is spent on placement and is your opportunity to put theory into practice by applying Cardiff Business School know-how in a professional setting.
+Year two is spent on placement - which you’ll be responsible for finding, with support from our employability team - and is your opportunity to put theory into practice by applying Cardiff Business School know-how in a professional setting.
 You’ll get paid to make a difference to a public, private or third sector organisation in the UK or abroad.

 Working together with industry professionals, you’ll discover new ways of doing things by challenging assumptions, taking risks and using your imagination to bring about positive change.

 - a 2:1 honours degree

 - or relevant professional experience evidenced by a reference.

 IELTS with an overall score of 6.5 with 6.0 in all subskills, or an accepted equivalent.

 We allocate places on a first-come, first-served basis, so we recommend you apply as early as possible.